 6. Your Employer’s Insurance May Not Be Enough

 If you’re fortunate enough to land a job that offers an excellent benefits package, you may already have some life insurance through your employer’s plan.
 For millennials who don’t have a family, workplace coverage might seem like enough but buying a separate policy can still be a smart move.
 If you were to develop a serious illness and couldn’t work, it can cover you if your employer’s policy lapses.
-Depending on the type of insurance you have, you may be able to borrow against it to cover your medical costs if your health insurance is also cancelled.
+Depending on the type of insurance you have, you may be able to borrow against it to cover your medical costs if your health insurance is also canceled.
 Also if you are laid off, change jobs or your employer goes out of business, you will likely lose the coverage of an employer-sponsored plan.

 7. Your Employer’s Insurance May Not Be the Best One for You